AkiiSinghal/BlueZon-Django-based-Website/README.md

 # BlueZon-Django-based-Website
-It is PUBG Tournament website which paid matches are organized with prize money.
+It is PUBG Tournament website which paid matches are organised with prize money.

 It is a Django based website with with full features of admin login for managing the site database and updates.